nalivayev/florentine-abbot/docs/en/naming.md

    The dot-separated format is more “flat” and universal.
 It doesn’t overload the file name with technical characters like `T` and `:`, which serve a service function in ISO but are redundant in a file name where structure is already set by the component’s position.
 This makes the file name slightly more compact and easier for a human to skim in a list.

 5. Separation of responsibilities: file name vs. metadata.
-   It’s important to remember that the main task of the file name in this system is to ensure uniqueness and logical sorting.
+   It’s important to remember that the main task of the file name in these rules is to ensure uniqueness and logical sorting.
 The full, standardized representation of date and time should be stored in the appropriate metadata fields (e.g., `DateTimeOriginal`), where ISO 8601 is ideal and widely supported.
-Thus, the system gets the best of both worlds: a simple and reliable name for sorting and a strict standard in metadata.
+Thus, the approach gets the best of both worlds: a simple and reliable name for sorting and a strict standard in metadata.

 Conclusion: Using dot-separated components is not a drawback but a deliberate architectural feature.
 It provides straightforward sorting, seamless handling of incomplete dates, and maximum compatibility, doing its narrow job better than ISO 8601 would as a file name.